Online Shopping Scams – Yes, they are true!

 Well, it’s of course not true for all the websites.
 But there’s a possibility that if a website is a recently launched one and there is no promotion of that website on common platforms, then the website could be a fake one.
 So, do proper research of the site if it is a new one before buying anything from it.

 If the seller is asking you to make your payment using unsafe payment methods such as wire transfer, Bitcoin, money order, etc., then beware!
 There is a very little chance to get your money back when paying by these methods.
 Genuine sellers always let you pay using secure methods such as PayPal, credit cards, debit cards, etc.

 A retail website will require your address and contact number for obvious reasons (shipping).
 But in no case, it will require your confidential information such as your Social Security Number (SSN).
 A reliable retail website will never for your SSN.

 A genuine company will tell you how to return any product with clear and easy return policies.
 On the other hand, fraudulent websites will often have either no return policies or policies that are extremely difficult to understand.
 Therefore, before buying any product, check its return policy.

 Well, this is the easiest way to point out a fraudulent website.
 Reviews from other users are helpful many times.
 So always, check for reviews of that particular website from its other users.
 You can also go through the Better Business Bureau for reviews to see if anyone has reported that site.

 Reporting Online Shopping Scams

-If you have accidentally made a purchase from a fraudulent website, report it to the Federal Trade Commission and the Better Business Bureau.
+If you have accidentally made a purchase from a fraudulent website, report it to The FTC and the Better Business Bureau.